-The District's operating expenses increased by \$261,823, primarily due to repairs to the operating system.
+The District's operating expenses increased by \$90,205, or 3%.

 Financial Analysis of the District - Proprietary Funds

 The District's proprietary fund financial statements provide greater detail of the Water and Sewer Service funds that comprise the government-wide financial statements.